 But the companies who have the vision and capabilities to generate valuable insights from their customers while respecting their privacy will win over the long run.

-Using artificial intelligence for personalisation online: 4 powerful technologies transforming luxury e-commerce
+Using artificial intelligence for personalization online: 4 powerful technologies transforming luxury e-commerce

-Artificial intelligence is paving the way to a more personalised online retail experience.
-Direct human input won’t be required to accompany consumers at every step of their purchase journey thanks to advanced tools.
+Artificial intelligence is paving the way to a more personalized online retail experience.
+Direct human input won’t be required to accompany consumers at every step of their purchase journey, thanks to advanced tools.

-Four innovations are particularly relevant to luxury brands willing to leverage AI-powered technologies to reach targeted audiences with precision and deliver personalised online experiences:
+Four innovations are particularly relevant to luxury brands willing to leverage AI-powered technologies to reach targeted audiences with precision and deliver personalized online experiences: